shirish93/shirish93.github.io/_ideas/2024-03-15-student-clean-project.md

 image: assets/images/eco-nepal.png
 ---

 Kathmandu and Lalitpur, the colorful and loud heart of Nepal, face a critical challenge: inadequate public hygiene.
 Littering, improper waste disposal, and a lack of community ownership contribute to unsanitary conditions, impacting public health, environmental well-being, and the overall quality of life.
-This proposal outlines a unique and innovative program that tackles these issues by fostering a sense of community responsibility, leveraging the enthusiasm of students, and creating economic incentives for responsible waste management practices.
+This proposal outlines a unique and innovative program that tackles these issues by supporting a sense of community responsibility, leveraging the enthusiasm of students, and creating economic incentives for responsible waste management practices.

 **The Problem**